Eaglewing89/financial-news-rag/docs/usage_guide.md

 This guide provides a comprehensive overview of how to use the `FinancialNewsRAG` orchestrator, the central component for interacting with the financial news RAG system.
 It covers initialization, fetching and storing articles, processing content, generating embeddings, searching, and managing data.

+An alternative to this guide is the [jupyter notebook example](../examples/financial_news_rag_example.ipynb) for a more interactive tutorial.

 ## 1. Initialization

 First, you need to initialize the `FinancialNewsRAG` orchestrator.
 This requires API keys for EODHD and Gemini.
 These keys are typically loaded from environment variables (via a `.env` file in your project root) by the centralized `Config` class.